MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/key-concepts.md

 # Key Concepts

-As you deploy and use the AA4AM CLI it is important to understand the following key concepts that the CLI is automating.
+As you deploy and use the ALM CLI it is important to understand the following key concepts that the CLI is automating.

 ## Azure Active Directory